sarahciston/codingcare/posts/0critintro.md

 [^platformdream]: I dream of a platform where I can write and code and share and cite and annotate and highlight and collage and print and remix and machine-read and connect.
 [In my dream notes, I have written "semantic web layer cake?" and "Gollum platform?"
 I rarely imagine I am the only one imagining such things, until I try to explain them to others.
 I expect it to be easy, that these hybrid forms already exist — becaue they seem so small and obvious to me, how complicated could they be?
 But when I try to find some preexisting version, I come up empty, frustrated, confused.
 And I am left without tools or language to begin building such a connected and connecting form on my own.]

-### TechnoCraft
+## TechnoCraft

 Technosolutionist...
 Technoutopian...
 Technodystopian...
 Technocrat...
 Like 'cyber' before it, the prefix 'techno' teems with possibilities and portends varieties of doom.
 Bubbling experiments and launching spacecrafts, self-driving vehicles and buzzwords like 'big data' dominate the imaginary while signaling in-groups and out-groups, zones of mystification and fear as well as economic opportunism and exploitation.

 Yet, tech begins with techne, begins with texture and fiber, begins with the meshy matrix that sustains us [@plantZerosOnes1998].
 Tech means any tool.
-It means not only clay tablets but language becoming discrete—the change from a chorus of cycling breath to individuated letters written on divided pages with simple handtools. [@carsonErosBittersweetEssay2014] It includes the histories of technology erased and rewritten by narratives of conquest and power (Crawford and Joler 2023).
+It means not only clay tablets but language becoming discrete — the change from a chorus of cycling breath to individuated letters written on divided pages with simple handtools. [@carsonErosBittersweetEssay2014] It includes the histories of technology erased and rewritten by narratives of conquest and power (Crawford and Joler 2023 "Calculating Empires").
 It includes unseen technologies of passing, of obfuscation, of survival [CITE].
 Tech includes craft and crafters.
 Tech includes us.
+It comes from us.

-Thinking of coding (and all tech) as craft moves it back into the realm of holistic technologies, like artisan crafts which focus on the practitioner, which Ursula M. Franklin opposes to prescriptive ones, which are focused on production, scale, effectiveness and management.
-She says that under the effects of prescriptive technologies:

->"we live in a culture of compliance, that we are ever more conditioned to accept orthodoxy as normal, and to accept that there is only one way of doing 'it.'"
-Meanwhile holistic technologies require muscle memory and instinct; they allow the practitioner to "draw on their own experience, each time applying it to a unique situation." [@franklinRealWorldTechnology2004]
+Reframing tech as craft moves the focus of technologies like programming and machine learning back onto their practitioners.
+Ursula M. Franklin compares "holistic technologies" like artisan crafts which center on the practitioner, to "prescriptive technologes," which are focused on production, scale, effectiveness and management.
+She says that under the effects of prescriptive technologies, "we live in a culture of compliance, that we are ever more conditioned to accept orthodoxy as normal, and to accept that there is only one way of doing 'it.'"
+Meanwhile holistic technologies require muscle memory and instinct; they allow the practitioner to "draw on their own experience, each time applying it to a unique situation" [@franklinRealWorldTechnology2004].

 Pairing 'tech' with 'craft' returns focus to the human-scale aspects of the technological imaginary, from the labor required to produce and maintain technological objects, to the impacts and harms it produces as part of human-driven sociotechnical systems, to the knowledge adapted (and co-opted) from unacknowledged domains and communities of practice.

 TechnoCraft remembers that technology are procedures and protocols, as well as tools and materials.
 Franklin frames technology as a practice: It is the way things are done, not only the tools with which they are done — a system that includes "far more than its individual material components.
 Technology involves organization, procedures, symbols, new words, equations, and, most of all, a mindset" [@franklinRealWorldTechnology2004].
-She argues this shows technology's deep link with culture.
+Franklin argues this shows technology's deep link with culture.
 While the English language separates object from practice from person, in German, `die Technik` means both 'the technology' (object) and also 'the technique', 'the method', or 'the procedure'.
 In Spanish, `la técnica` means all these as well as the 'the engineer' or 'the repairwoman'.

 TechnoCraft remembers technology is made through practices, by people and for people, meant to care for people, and we can learn from people in its making and implementation.
 Holding these [components/ correspondences] in relation lets us examine and address the issues of technologies more comprehensively and holistically:

 >"It is in these mechanisms, logics, techniques, and practices, not merely in the machines, that we must locate our current predicament.
 And it is in these that we shall ﬁnd surprising connections that locate differently." [@dhaliwalAddressabilityWhatEven2022]

-In contrast to ego-driven technocratic prostheletizing that believes technology can fix technology with a "move fast and break things" approach, TechnoCraft operates by slow consideration in and for community.
+Technocraft remembers how to operate by slow consideration in and for community, n contrast to ego-driven technocratic prostheletizing that believes technology can fix technology with a "move fast and break things" approach.

 TechnoCraft places the seemingly contrasting terms 'tech' and 'craft' together to show how they are not contradictory, after all.
-Technology and Craft are two aspects of the same work, two complementary approaches that can build on one another.
-Techno can include analog or hybrid, systems-oriented, human- and more-than-human, process-oriented [and not damage-centered][CITE,evetuck].
+TechnoCraft can include analog or hybrid, systems-oriented, human- and more-than-human, process-oriented [and not damage-centered][CITE,evetuck].
+Technology and Craft are two complementary approaches, two aspects of the same [work] that build on one another.

-[XXX]

-As code makes contact with the world with increasing complexity, code literacy [CITEVee] becomes increasingly essential, and yet if we are to imagine different systems, code literacies should not be defined only on the narrow terms of those creating existing systems.
-We know that bootcamps and hiring initiiatives, though useful, do not put a [variety of voices in positions of power, where they will be listened to and have power to make changes.][CITEHicks,Dunbar-Hester,Vee]  They do not acknowledge the many people already participating in the production of technologies in the global majority, from the harvesting of rare earth minerals and circuit board manufacturers [CITECrawford] to the content moderators [CITESarahRoberts] to the crowd workers [CITEAarti,Lily].
-[The 'elite' tech field is a moving target, entangled with race, gender, and globalization politics.]
-TechnoCraft looks at the practices where we are all potentially already engaged with technology and implicated by it, as user-practitioners, data subjects and subjectees, maker-[XXX] and [XXX].

->"This crude model of the user and the used has legitimized the scientific projects, colonial adventures, sexual relations, and even the artistic endeavors of the modern world.
-It continues to inform the deployment of even the most complex machines. [...]
-The user and the used are merely the perceptible elements, the identifiable components which are thrown up by-and serve also to contain-far more complex processes.
-The weaver and the loom, the surfer and the Net: none of them are anything without the engineerings which they both capture and perpetuate." [@plantZerosOnes1998, p.
-77]

-To not think to train on a variety of faces, for example, [or to include an operation in the code to account for language differences,] happens because there is not a variety of perspectives in the room when these very human decisions are being made before, during, and after the data is being collected; and before, during, and after the code is being written and run.

->"This is the procedure."
->–closing line of the earliest known Babylonean algorithms

-Since an algorithm is at its most simple a set of instructions, of course it will contain the assumptions of those who wrote those instructions.
-It will follow their beliefs about how to implement that procedure.
-There are many ways to do any task, informed by minute choices at every step.
-As these choices scale up, and with computation these choices scale exponentially, the impact of these choices magnifies exponentially too.
-They are compounded by the computational speeds that allow thousands of operations to run per second.
-Yet, because they are processed through algorithmic systems (and a mythology of the black box), these choices get normalized, naturalized, and neutralized.

-Yes, in many cases it would be nice to have more, better data.
-But the very valid criticism that algorithmic systems are biased because their data are biased, often summed up "garbage in, garbage out," sets up a quest already doomed to fail.
-What would be better data?
-Or an optimized system?
-For what goal, and for whom exactly?
-There is no such thing as unbiased — there is only the right tool for the particular job, or a given slice of information from a particular perspective with just enough context for the purposes of a specific task.
-There is only "good enough" data.
-And only sometimes – for some tasks, where the stakes are too high, no data could be good enough to make life or death decisions.

-The knowledge of imperfection (oh how it pains this hardcore perfectionist) requires a different approach to computational systems.
-We cannot rely on machines for infalability and rationality, as we have been, nor can we look to these technologies uncritically as bandaids for the problems they exacerbate.

-[XXX need more concrete here about tech harms and/or explaining tech specifics?][xxx include Why "coding" and "artificial intelligence" and "machine learning" technologies?
-The specifics of which tech why?]

-#### What craft allows
+### What craft allows

-Focusing on craft means noticing the material, iterative, handmade, tinkering, iterative, process-oriented, embodied practices of knowledge and production that technologies emerge from, and how these practices can intervene in or reshape technologies, too.
-It acknowledges communities of practice and muscle memory, human choices and networks, built skills and material needs.
+Focusing on craft means noticing the material, handworked, skilled, tinkered, iterative, process-oriented, embodied practices of knowledge and production that technologies emerge from.
+It means noticing how such practices can intervene in and reshape technologies, too.
+It acknowledges human choices; built skills, tacit knowledge, and material needs; networks and communities of practice.

+#### **SCALE:**

-**SCALE:** Craft scales much differently than a machine learning system, and these frictions can be used for aesthetic investigation and activist resistence.
+Craft scales much differently than a machine learning system, and these frictions can be used for aesthetic investigation and activist resistence.
 Using hand-scale labor is a critical tactic available to tackle the seemingly insurmountable scale of the increasingly giant datasets, obscured models, and complex infrastructures.
 From Everest Pipkin's work viewing every single video in a large dataset over the course of months [CITE], to work by the Knowing Machines research project (with whom I have worked) creating tools to explore changes in the content of foundational image datasets like ImageNet [CITE], these practices apply human-scale attention to machine-scale systems in order to reveal their obscured innerworkings.

+#### **ACCESS:**

-**ACCESS:** Simple tools known well.
+Simple tools known well.
 Repeated into habit

 The anarchist's toolchest, simple tools known well.
 Anarchist tool chest.